Frank Lewis (wrestler)

 Frank Wiatt Lewis (December 6, 1912 - August 16, 1998) was an American wrestler and Olympic champion.
 He competed at the 1936 Olympic Games in Berlin, where he earned a gold medal in the freestyle welterweight (72 kg) division.

-Frank was born in Coleman, Texas and raised in Cushing, Oklahoma.
+Lewis was born in Coleman, Texas and raised in Cushing, Oklahoma.
 In high school, he won a Oklahoma wrestling state championship in 1929.
 He wrestled collegiately at Oklahoma State (then called Oklahoma A&M).
-Lewis was an NCAA runner-up in 1934 and the NCAA champion in 1935 at 155 pounds, while also being named Most Outstanding Wrestler of the event.
+He was an NCAA runner-up in 1934 and the NCAA champion in 1935 at 155 pounds, while also being named Most Outstanding Wrestler of the event.

-Following college, he earned a sport on the U.S. Olympic freestyle wrestling team, winning a gold medal in the welterweight division (72 kg) at the 1936 Olympic Games.
+After college, he earned a sport on the U.S. Olympic freestyle wrestling team, winning a gold medal in the welterweight division (72 kg) at the 1936 Olympic Games.

 In 1979, Lewis was inducted in the National Wrestling Hall of Fame as a Distinguished Member.